 The Essentials line had already bent or broken many of the principles that guided 4e’s early days, which occasionally yielded decent results (I’m a big fan of the floating secondary stat bonus) but mostly just served to limit player creativity (enjoy thirty delicious levels of predetermined power choices, nerd).
 The most egregious of these was of course publishing gender-locked races, which I have already discussed on this blog.
 But the runner up is absolutely the return of alignment-locked classes, a nasty little nugget of archaic design sensibility that had no business ever showing its face in the brave new world of 4e.

 It’s hard to describe how much I hate this choice.
 I’m not exaggerating when I say I was overjoyed to see the back of alignment restrictions when 4e launched.
 Like the race/class restrictions that finally went away in 3e, class/alignment restrictions were an ugly relic of the dogmatic Tolkien-aping that D&D had spent its entire history pulling away from, albeit at a truly glacial pace.
-4e was the first edition to present alignment in a way that was for players to use—simply a description you could apply to a character’s personal philosophy, not a punitive tool for bad GMs or an arbitrary flag keep you from applying the “wrong” flavour to a class.
+4e was the first edition to present alignment in a way that was for players to use—simply a description you could apply to a character’s personal philosophy, not a punitive tool for bad GMs or an arbitrary flag to keep you from applying the “wrong” flavour to a class.

 Just like the explicit permission for players to re-flavour their powers at will, removing these restrictions was an integral part of 4e’s greatest strength; making player options into tools that let you realise your vision of a character, not rigid concepts to be played “correctly” according to their published flavour.